sdhar86/react_notes/props.md

 }
 ```

 The setState method would have left the **param\_a** alone.
 That is, it would still remain 2, and that part of the state wont be touched.
 This way, we can update the state partially.
+It basically merges the object defined in setState with existing state value.